 Pestiños (sweet fried pastries) // Easter food

-😋🍯 “Pestiños” are sweet fried pastries, made with a handful of simple, yet flavorful ingredients.
-There is no standard recipe, its form and composition vary from region to region in Andalucía, Castilla-LaMancha, and other parts of Spain.
+😋 Discover crunchy Pestiños, a classic Spanish Easter pastry, naturally vegan, deep-fried and coated in sugar.
+There is no standard recipe; vary from region to region in Andalucía, Castilla-LaMancha, and other parts of Spain.

 - INGREDIENTS